MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 ### PowerShell variables used in tasks

 Many of the steps in this article use PowerShell cmdlets, which require that you provide values for various parameters.
 To make it easier for copying or scripting in PowerShell, the steps use the following variables for parameter values.
-Replace the text between the `" "` with the correct values for your environment.
+Replace the text between the quotation marks with the correct values for your environment.

 ```powershell
 $BcServerInstance = "The name of the Business Central server instance, for example: BC250"